-Dilek Osman, Creativity Works Film alumni, tells us how she helped create 'Common'
+Dilek Osman, Creativity Works Film alumni, tells us how she helped create 'Common'by

 As part of Creativity Works: Film, the participants were set the task of devising, directing and editing their own short film.
 ‘Common’ was one of the many fantastic films produced, and was screened at the graduation event to a room full of creative professionals.